Howard Hawks: Early sound films (1930–1934)

-Hawks's first all-sound film was The Dawn Patrol, based on an original story by John Monk Saunders and (unofficially) Hawks.
+Hawks' first all-sound film was The Dawn Patrol, based on an original story by John Monk Saunders and (unofficially) Hawks.
 Reportedly, Hawks paid Saunders to put his name on the film, so that Hawks could direct the film without arousing concern due to his lack of writing experience.
 Accounts vary on who came up with the idea of the film, but Hawks and Saunders developed the story together and tried to sell it to several studios before First National agreed to produce it.
 Shooting began in late February 1930, about the same time that Howard Hughes was finishing his World War I aviation epic Hell's Angels, which had been in production since September 1927.
 Shrewdly, Hawks began to hire many of the aviation experts and cameramen that had been employed by Hughes, including Elmer Dyer, Harry Reynolds and Ira Reed.
 When Hughes found out about the rival film, he did everything he could to sabotage The Dawn Patrol.
 He harassed Hawks and other studio personnel, hired a spy that was quickly caught, and finally sued First National for copyright infringement.
 Hughes eventually dropped the lawsuit in late 1930—he and Hawks had become good friends during the legal battle.
 Filming was finished in late May 1930, and it premiered in July, setting a first-week box office record at the Winter Garden Theatre in New York.
 The film became one of the biggest hits of 1930.
 The success of this film allowed Hawks to gain respect in the field of filmmaking and allowed him to spend the rest of his career as an independent director without the necessity to sign any long-term contracts with specific studios.